banzaicloud/koperator-docs/docs/install-kafka-operator.md

 ## Install {{< kafka-operator >}} and all requirements using Streaming Data Manager

-This method uses a command-line tool of the commercial [Cisco Streaming Data Manager](https://banzaicloud.com/products/supertubes/) product to install the Kafka operator and its prerequisites.
+This method uses a command-line tool of the commercial [Cisco Streaming Data Manager](https://banzaicloud.com/products/supertubes/) product to install the Koperator and its prerequisites.
 If you'd prefer to install these components manually, see [Install {{< kafka-operator >}} and the requirements independently](#manual-install).

 1. [Register for an evaluation version of Streaming Data Manager](https://banzaicloud.com/products/try-supertubes/).